 As with other portfolios, whose risks are measured in a variety of manners on a daily basis, the Bank's investment portfolio, consisting of mainly fixed income securities of varying tenors, is subject to a number of daily stress tests in order to provide Management with an assessment of potential losses, assuming a number of different, hypothetical scenarios.
-The most extreme scenario, or Armageddon stress test applied to this portfolio, represents a daily measure of potential losses by class, by largest individual potential loss and by industrial sector.
-The simulations below begin with the Moody's transition ratings matrix for a period equal to the modified duration of the Bank's bond portfolio.
+The most extreme scenario, or Armageddon stress test applied in this portfolio, represents a daily measure of potential losses by class, by largest individual potential loss and by industrial sector.
+The simulations in graph G.8 begin with the Moody's transition ratings matrix for a period equal to the modified duration of the Bank's bond portfolio.
 Simulations then assume, as a base, the probability of default of an issuer, or issuers simultaneously, and the impact on the market's perception of credit risk, based on a theoretical and significant widening of spreads and the assumption of extremely low recovery rates.
-As with the case of testing the combined trading and investment portfolios, the objective of testing scenarios on the largest single portion of the

-Bank's balance sheet, which is the credit portfolio, is to determine the extent to which earnings may be affected and shareholder funds may be depleted in theoretical circumstances.
+As with the case of testing the combined trading and investment portfolios, the objective of testing scenarios on the largest single portion of the Bank's balance sheet, which is the credit portfolio, is to determine the extent to which earnings may be affected and shareholder funds may be depleted in theoretical circumstances.
 The results of these daily tests are used to maintain discipline and control position taking or excessive concentrations.

-Examples of the results of such tests on 31 December 2012 follow and show that, under extreme circumstances, theoretical losses would be significant but would not affect the overall solvency of the Bank.
+The results presented in graph G.8 and table T.45 show that under the most extreme circumstances, theoretical losses would be significant but would not affect the overall solvency of the Bank.